Updated May 2, 2023

-In addition to her fundamental responsibilities as a County Commissioner, Ms. Thomas also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Douglas County Mental Health Initiative; 18th Judicial District Attorney’s Seizure Board; Chatfield Basin Watershed Authority; Highline Canal Conservancy; Northwest Douglas County Economic Development Corporation; Douglas County Emergency Telephone (9-1-1) Authority; Douglas County Sheriff’s Office Forfeiture Board; Unified Metropolitan Forensic Crime Lab Board; and Mile High Flood District (formerly Urban Drainage and Flood Control District).
-She also serves as Chair of the State Emergency Medical and Trauma Services Advisory Council (SEMTAC) Prevention Committee and was elected as Treasurer of the Mil High Flood District.
+In addition to her fundamental responsibilities as a County Commissioner, Ms. Thomas also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Douglas County Mental Health Initiative; Douglas County Housing Partnership; Chatfield Basin Watershed Authority; Highline Canal Conservancy; Douglas County Emergency Telephone (9-1-1) Authority; Douglas County Sheriff’s Office Forfeiture Board; and the Unified Metropolitan Forensic Crime Lab Board.
+She also serves as Chair of the State Emergency Medical and Trauma Services Advisory Council (SEMTAC) Prevention Committee.

 Additionally, Commissioner Thomas shares in the Board’s responsibility for the County’s presence on the Partnership of Douglas County Governments; the Denver South I-25 Urban Corridor Transportation Management Authority; the Denver South Economic Development Partnership; and the Metro Area County Commissioners.

-Thomas also serves on the Colorado Counties, Inc. (CCI) Board of Directors as Secretary, and on the following CCI Steering Committees for the General Government, Justice and Public Safety and Tourism and Economic Development Steering Committees.
+Thomas also serves on the Colorado Counties, Inc. (CCI) Board of Directors as Secretary, and on the following CCI Steering Committees: Justice and Public Safety, Taxation and Finance and Tourism and Economic Development.
 Thomas was appointed by CCI to represent counties on the State Department of Human Services Works Allocation Committee and in December 2020 was appointed to the Public Safety Communications Subcommittee.
-She also serves on the National Association of Counties Justice and Public Safety Policy Steering Committee, and on the State’s Behavioral Health Transformational Task Force Subpanel.
+She also serves on the National Association of Counties Justice and Public Safety Policy Steering Committee and on the State’s Behavioral Health Transformational Task Force Subpanel.

-In 2018, Ms. Thomas was appointed by the Governor to serve on the Coroners Standards and Training Board as well as the State Emergency Medical Trauma Services Advisory Committee and its State EMTS Injury Subcommittee, and she was reappointed to these boards in 2020.
+In 2018, Ms. Thomas was appointed by the Governor to serve on the State Emergency Medical Trauma Services Advisory Committee, as well as Chairman of its Prevention Committee.
+She was reappointed to these committees in 2023.

 The Board of Douglas County Commissioners also serves as the Board of Adjustment, the Board of Human Services, and Liquor Licensing Authority, and the Board of Social Services.